avendesora/pythonbible/docs/source/technical_reference.rst

 Book
 ----

-``Book`` is an ``Enum`` containing all of the books of the Bible as members.

 .. py:class:: Book

+    Book is an ``IntEnum`` that contains all of the books of the Bible

-    :name: The string identifier of the book
+    :param name: the unique text identifier of the book
+    :type name: str
-    :value: The integer value of the book
+    :param value: the unique numerical identifier of the book
+    :type value: int
-    :title: The common English name of the book
+    :param title: the common English name of the book
+    :type title: str

 .. csv-table:: Book Members